Punanga Manu o Te Anau/Te Anau Bird Sanctuary

 Location and getting there

-Punanga Manu o Te Anau/Te Anau Bird Sanctuary is set on the shores of Lake Te Anau, and is an easy 15-minute walk from the Te Rua-o-te-Moko/Fiordland National Park Visitor Centre.
+Punanga Manu o Te Anau/Te Anau Bird Sanctuary is set on the shores of Lake Te Anau, and is an easy 20 minute walk or 2 minute drive from the Te Rua-o-te-Moko/Fiordland National Park Visitor Centre.

 Open times and cost

 The sanctuary is open to the public from dawn to dusk.

 Public tours of the sanctuary run daily at 10.30 am for around 45 minutes.

 Entry is free for self-guided visitors.
 However, donations are essential to the continued running of the sanctuary.
 You can contribute to the sanctuary through donation boxes on site.
 Donations can also be made in cash or Eftpos at Te Rua-o-te-Moko/Fiordland National Park Visitor Centre or online via the Te Anau Bird Santuary New Zealand Nature Fund webpage.

 There are public toilets, picnic tables and a spring water tap.